-The word for any gender outside of the binary is nonbinary.
+The word for this is nonbinary.

 A quick definition of nonbinary